Paulracisz/PaulRacisz/README.md

 <h1 align="center">Hi 👋, I'm Paul Racisz</h1>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=paulracisz" alt="paulracisz" /> </p>

 Hi there, I'm a front-end web developer based in Indiana with a passion for creating engaging and intuitive user experiences.
-I have extensive experience in JavaScript, HTML, and CSS, and I'm constantly looking for new and exciting ways to push the boundaries of what's possible on the web.
+I have extensive experience in JavaScript, HTML, CSS, React and Python, and I'm constantly looking for new and exciting ways to push the boundaries of what's possible on the web.

 Currently, I'm expanding my skill set by learning Java, which I'm finding to be an incredibly powerful and versatile language.
 I'm always looking for new challenges to help me grow as a developer, and I'm excited to see where this new knowledge takes me.